Pattern-Based Approach to the Workflow Satisfiability Problem with User-Independent Constraints: Computational Experiments

 \section{Computational Experiments}

-In this section, we empirically study the efficiency and scaling behaviour of the new PBT algorithm, and PBPB encoding, and compare with each other and with the existing solvers.
-Specifically, we compare the following WSP solvers: \begin{description} \item[PBT] The algorithm proposed in this paper; \item[PUI] The FPT algorithm proposed and evaluated in \cite{JOCO2014}; \item[UDPB (Res)] The old pseudo-Boolean SAT formulation of the problem (see Section~\ref{sec:old-formulation}) solved with SAT4J \cite{BePa10} in the resolution proof system mode.
-We also attempted to use the cutting planes mode to solve UDPB but the performance was prohibitively poor for running the experiments. \item[PBPB (Res)] The new pseudo-Boolean SAT formulation, PBPB, of the problem (see Section~\ref{sec:new-formulation}) solved with SAT4J in the resolution proof system mode. \item[PBPB (CP)] PBPB solved with SAT4J in the cutting planes proof system mode. \end{description}
+Specifically, we empirically study and compare the following WSP solvers: \begin{description} \item[PBT] The algorithm proposed in this paper; \item[PUI] The FPT algorithm proposed and evaluated in \cite{JOCO2014}; \item[UDPB (Res)] The old pseudo-Boolean SAT formulation of the problem (see Section~\ref{sec:old-formulation}) solved with SAT4J~\cite{BePa10} in the resolution proof system mode.
+We also attempted to use the cutting planes mode to solve UDPB but the performance was prohibitively poor for running the experiments. \item[PBPB (Res)] The new pseudo-Boolean SAT formulation, PBPB, of the problem (see Section~\ref{sec:new-formulation}) solved with SAT4J in the resolution proof system mode. \item[PBPB (CutP)] PBPB solved with SAT4J in the cutting planes proof system mode.

+\item[CSP (CP-SAT)] Our CSP formulation solved with CP-SAT, the latest constraint solver from OR-Tools. \end{description}

 The PBT algorithm is implemented in C\#, and the PUI algorithm is implemented in C++.
 Our test machine is based on two Intel Xeon CPU E5-2630 v2 (2.6~GHz) and has 32~GB RAM installed.
 Hyper-threading is enabled, but we never run more than one experiment per physical CPU core concurrently, and concurrency is not exploited in any of the tested solution methods.